brunohs1993/Nanokappa/README.md

 ### Boundary conditions

 The boundary conditions (BC) consist of heat transfer restrictions (such as imposed temperatures) and boundary surfaces properties (roughness or periodic).
-The user sets the desired facets on which to apply the BC by passing their indices to `--bound_facets` or `--bound_pos`, the BC type to `--bound_cond` and their respective values to `--bound_values`.
+The user sets the desired facets on which to apply the BC by passing their positions `--bound_pos`, the BC type to `--bound_cond` and their respective values to `--bound_values`.
 For instance, in the previously given example we have:

-    --bound_facets     0 3 4 2
+    --bound_pos    relative 0 0.5 0.5 1 0.5 0.5 0.5 0 0.5 0.5 1 0.5
     --bound_cond   T T R R P
     --bound_values 302 298 10 10
-    --connect_facets   1 5
+    --connect_pos  absolute 5e3 5e2 0 5e3 5e2 1e3

 So, in order:

-- Facet 0 has an imposed temperature of 302 K;
+- Facet located at the relative position [0 0.5 0.5] has an imposed temperature of 302 K;
-- Facet 3 has an imposed temperature of 298 K;
+- Facet located at the relative position [1 0.5 0.5] has an imposed temperature of 298 K;
-- Facets 4 and 2 both have a roughness of 10 angstroms;
+- Facets located at relative positions [0.5 0 0.5] and [0.5 1 0.5] both have a roughness of 10 angstroms;
-- Facets 1 and 5 are not mentioned in `--bound_facets`, hence they pick the last informed boundary condition, which is periodic (`P`).
-To complete, their connection needs to be informed to `--connect_facets` (alternatively, in `--connect_pos`).
+- The remaining facets are not mentioned in `--bound_pos`, hence they pick the last informed boundary condition, which is periodic (`P`).
+To complete, their connection needs to be informed to `--connect_pos`.

 The `periodic` BC can only be applied to facets that have vertices in the same relative position, and their normal must be parallel and pointing in opposite directions.
 This is of vital importance, since crystal orientation is relevant to the phonon properties: an interface between crystals of the same material but in different orientations (such as grain boundaries) _cannot_ be considered periodic.
 In this configuration, whenever a particle crosses a boundary (that is not with a fixed temperature) it is transported to the same position as it entered on the opposite boundary, as the solid was composed by several cuboid domains side by side (hence, periodic).